alirezabj/Part2-Exercise4/README.md

 public Ticket(String type, double price, long validityDuration);

 /**
- * Checks if the ticket is still valid
- * @return True if the ticket is valid, otherwise return false
+ * Checks if the ticket is still valid and return True if the ticket is valid otherwise return false
  * @.pre true
  * @.post RESULT == (System.currentTimeMillis() <= expiration)
  */